CWallace23/cwallace23.github.io/teaching/final-year-projects/functional-limit-theorems.md

 <div class="row g-5 mb-5">
     <div class="col-md-8">
-    <p> You’re probably familiar with the Law of Large Numbers, which says that the average of \(n\) i.i.d random variables converges to the expectation:
+    <p> You’re probably familiar with the Law of Large Numbers, which says that the average of $$n$$ i.i.d random variables converges to the expectation:

     $$ \frac{1}{n} \sum_{j=1}^n \xi_j \overset{as}{\to} \mathbb{E}[\xi_j]=\mu.$$